Blotch3D/Blotch3D/README.md

 overridden methods.

-If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D resources.
-When other threads do need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.
+If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
+When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate via BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
 (You can create any number of other, non-3D windows you like.)
-You *can* create multiple 3D windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
+You can *create* multiple 3D windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
-(On Microsoft Windows, you can use the BlWindow3D.Form object for that.)

 Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
 There are some